resonant frequency doubling (original) (raw)

 There are actually three versions of resonant frequency doubling:

 - Singly-resonant frequency doubling is usually based on the resonant enhancement of the pump wave only, whereas the second-harmonic wave is strongly coupled out of the resonator.
 The resonant pump enhancement increases the conversion efficiency in each pass.
-Also note that a very high effective conversion efficiency requires a conversion efficiency of only a few percent per pass because the remaining pump power is recycled in the laser resonator [7].
+Also note that a very high effective conversion efficiency requires a conversion efficiency of only a few percent per pass because the remaining pump power is recycled in the enhancement resonator [7].
 This also means that the pump intensity can be kept at a lower level than would be required for achieving the same efficiency in single-pass doubling.

 - Alternatively, the cavity may be resonant for the second-harmonic wave only.
 It may be somewhat surprising that this helps, but looking in detail at the parametric interaction shows that its conversion efficiency depends not only on the pump power but also on the second-harmonic power, which can be boosted with this method.